Wisconsin Badgers vs. Michigan Wolverines: Game Thread

-After upsetting the No. 1 Minnesota Golden Gophers in a series sweep last weekend on the road, the No. 5 Wisconsin Badgers return to the Kohl Center for an electric matchup with the No. 4 Michigan Wolverines on Friday evening, scheduled for 7 P.M.
+After upsetting the No. 1 Minnesota Golden Gophers in a series sweep last weekend on the road, the No. 5 Wisconsin Badgers returned to the Kohl Center for an electric matchup with the No. 4 Michigan Wolverines on Friday evening, coming back to win 5-4 with three unanswered goals.

-Currently standing at 7-1, the Badgers concluded a six-game road stretch last week, and now have a quick two-game homestand against Michigan before hitting the road to face Michigan State next weekend.
+Currently standing at 8-1, the Badgers will look to complete the sweep over the Wolverines on Saturday evening, with the game scheduled for 6 P.M.

+It was a good start for the Badgers, who were entailed in a tough battle throughout the night.

 Thus far, Wisconsin has claimed sweeps over No. 17 Michigan Tech, Augustana, and No. 1 Minnesota, with their lone loss coming at the hands of No. 7 North Dakota.